tonethar/IGME-330-Master/notes/HW-wc-4.md

 ## III.
 Homework

-- None, because right now we want you to focus on Project 1
 - Consider (optionally) working on this in your copious free time:
   - implement some of the operation that were suggested in the code comments - `add()`, `addAtIndex()`, `removeAtIndex()`, `clear()`, a `.length` property etc
   - you could also add a form field and buttons so that the user could add items